aarrii95/soflergb/readme.md

 * Hardware Supported: SofleKeyboard PCB, ProMicro
 * Hardware Availability: [PCB & Case Data](https://github.com/josefadamcik/SofleKeyboard)

 I flashed this files on my sofle with qmk msys.
+Install QMK MSYS.
+The installer will create a qmk_firmware folder on your user foler.
+Then copy all the files from the repo to the ```qmk_firmware\keyboards\sofle``` folder.

 Connect left side and run
 ```
 qmk flash -kb sofle/rev1 -km rgb_default -bl avrdude-split-left